python-trio/trio-amqp/docs/api.rst

 API
 ===

-.. module:: trio_amqp
+.. module:: asyncamqp
-    :synopsis: public trio_amqp API
+    :synopsis: public asyncamqp API

 Basics
 ------

-There are two principal objects when using trio_amqp:
+There are two principal objects when using asyncamqp:

- * The protocol object, used to begin a connection to trio_amqp,
+ * The protocol object, used to begin a connection to asyncamqp,
  * The channel object, used when creating a new channel to effectively use an AMQP channel.